Cooperative Training of Fast Thinking Initializer and Slow Thinking Solver for Conditional Learning: Experiments

-To build the negative energy function for the solver model, in the setting of ``early concatenation'', we first replicate the condition one-hot vector $C$ spatially and perform a depth concatenation with image $Y$, and then map them to the negative energy by a bottom-up ConvNet, $f(Y,C;\theta)$, that consists of several layers of convolutions and ReLU non-linear transformation.
-(See Figure \ref{structure_solver}(1) for an illustration.)
-As to the ``late concatenation'', we first encode the image $Y$ to an intermediate result with spatial dimension $a \times a$ by an encoder $\Phi(Y; \phi)$, which is parameterized by $\phi$ and consists of several layers of convolutions followed by ReLU non-linear transformation, and then we replicate the one-hot vector $C$ spatially and perform a depth concatenation with the intermediate result.
-The negative energy function is defined by a bottom-up ConvNet $f(\Phi(Y; \phi), C; \theta)$, which takes as input the concatenated result and outputs the negative energy by performing several layers of convolutions and ReLU non-linear transformation.
-(See Figure \ref{structure_solver}(2) for an illustration.)
-The configuration of the networks will be discussed in the section of each experiment.
+where $p_0(Y)$ is Gaussian white noise distribution, i.e., $p_0(Y) \propto \exp (-\Vert Y\Vert^2/2s^2)$, and $s$ is a hyperparameter for the standard deviation of $p_0$.
+See Figure \ref{structure_solver}(1) for an illustration.
+As to the ``late concatenation'', we first encode the image $Y$ to an intermediate result with spatial dimension $a \times a$ by an encoder $\Phi_1(Y)$, which consists of several layers of convolutions and ReLU non-linear transformations, and then we replicate the one-hot vector $C$ spatially and perform a depth concatenation with the intermediate result.
+The value function is defined by another encoder $\Phi_2([\Phi_1(Y), C])$ plus $-\Vert Y\Vert^2/2s^2$, in which the encoder takes as input the concatenated result $[\Phi_1(Y), C]$ and outputs a scalar by performing several layers of convolutions and ReLU non-linear transformations.
+See Figure \ref{structure_solver}(2) for an illustration.
+Detailed network configuration will be discussed in the section of each experiment.